bharath12b5/mvn-linux/Building-Protobuf-2.6.1.md

   make check
   ```
   _**Note:** There are 5 tests/suites.
 All 5 should pass_
-5. Install protobuf and verify the installation
+5. Install Protobuf and verify the installation

   ```shell
   sudo make install